jbalooka/atlatszoerdely/README.md

 sudo apt-get install python2.7
 ```
 ###pip package installer for Python
 This is a Package Manager for Python.
-Ubuntu has its own, python as well
+It eases installing python packages a lot.
+The same idea as for Ubuntu package manager, in this case for a smaller system (Python only)
 ```sh
 sudo apt-get install python-pip
 ```
 ###neo4j python connector
-This is needed for Python to be able to communicate with the neo4j database
+This is needed for Python to communicate with the neo4j DB
 ```sh
 pip install neo4j-driver
 ```